Updated: May 03, 2023

-Potential jobs are all around, even if there is not an obvious "for hire" sign on the door.
-Whenever your child steps into a business — be it the local sandwich shop or hair salon — they can always say to the employee assisting them, "I would love to work in a place like this.
+Potential jobs are all around, even if there is not an obvious "hiring" sign on the door.
+Whenever your child steps into a business—be it the local sandwich shop or hair salon—they can always say to the employee assisting them, "I would love to work in a place like this.
 Are you hiring?"
 In some cases, a local shop owner may need a new employee before having had an opportunity to place a job ad and interview candidates.

 Your student should keep a list of which businesses they asked and which companies seemed interested in them but were not looking to hire at that time.
 They should also note the name of the person they spoke to and the owner's name, if they know it.
 A list will make following up easier to do.

 Let family, friends, and coworkers know that your college student is looking for part-time work.
 You never know who could be hiring.
 Your brother-in-law might need someone to answer the phone for his construction business or your coworker could need a tutor for her 10-year-old son.

 Don't limit yourself to local friends and family.
-Contacts and colleagues who live in other areas may need help that can be done online and remotely, such as managing social media accounts, writing or answering emails for a small business.
+Contacts and colleagues who live in other areas may need help that can be done online and remotely, such as managing social media accounts, writing emails, or answering phones for a small business.